megvii-research/hpman/README.md

     )
 ```

-This way of manaing hyperparameters is widely seen in machine learning
+This way of managing hyperparameters is widely seen in machine learning
 libraries, e.g., xgboost, whose hyperparameters are fairly stable compare than
 that in deep learning research.